o19s/goRank/README.md

 docker-compose up
 ```

-Wait for the Cassandra DB to get fully loaded then create the 'click' keyspace by going here:
+Wait for the Elasticsearch instace to get fully loaded then create the 'gorank' collection by going here:

 http://localhost:8000/init